 - No, you don’t have to come from a farming background.

 - Growing your own fruit isn’t hard, however, it does require yearly/monthly maintenance and care.

 To start an orchard, there are a couple of things you need to figure out when you’re planning how to start an orchard:

-- What kind of fruit you want to grow – decided on the type and then break it down into species you want to grow.
-Do research on what is the best type of fruit trees to grow in your area, it’s always going to be easier growing something that is native to your area then fighting with a tree that doesn’t like your weather (we learned this lesson with our plumbs).
+- What kind of fruit do you want to grow – decide on the type and then break it down into species you want to grow.
+Do research on what is the best type of fruit trees to grow in your area, it’s always going to be easier growing something that is native to your area than fighting with a tree that doesn’t like your weather (we learned this lesson with our plums).

-- How much space does each tree require when fully grown.
-This will be the end decider on how many fruit trees you can put your property (you can technically squeeze them closer then is recommended but you’ll have to deal with crowding and mowing issues later.
+- How much space does each tree require when fully grown?
+This will be the end decider on how many fruit trees you can put on your property (you can technically squeeze them closer than is recommended but you’ll have to deal with crowding and mowing issues later.